 Testing complex systems is not an easy job.
 It is suggested that even detailed testing can only fix up to 85% of bugs.
 Each and every aspect has to be considered in detail and reviews must be taken from all the concerning departments.
 The risk chances are likely higher in huge data-bases which demands them to be given a good time without rushing to deployment.

 It is without the doubt that the hassle caused by the TSB breakdown has much to do with the tough timetables.
 Inflexible deadlines can be a major cause of failure as sometimes the estimated delivery time comes has less room for testing procedures which forces the team to deploy even with doubts.
 Large-scale institutions must always keep enough room for detailed reviews to avoid unfavorable circumstances.

 Companies must always keep all the situations in mind before going live.
 A proper risk management strategy is the core of any development project and the lack of one can lead to disasters.
 The risks of things going wrong have to be considered the most when dealing with public and massive users.
 The public dependency on TSB for daily transaction led to a much bigger panic which, worse, was poorly addressed.

 Lessons to learn

+TSB business banking is huge and taking risks with such large clientele is never a good option.
 When carrying out huge migrations, hassle is not the answer.
 Testing must be given the due time and deadlines must be extended when a chance of failure is lurking over.
 Moreover, IT departments can’t alone handle disasters like these and the role of higher management and an active customer support is equally important in disaster situations.